Estrogen Receptor Variants, HDL, and Atherosclerosis

 The overall goal for this study is to measure the association between the estrogen receptor (ER- IVS1-401 T/C) polymorphism and extent of abdominal aorta, thoracic artery, and right coronary artery atherosclerosis in Pathobiological Determinants of Atherosclerosis in Youth (PDAY) subjects.
 The investigators will use DNA extracted from liver specimens in order to measure the ER polymorphisms.
 The extent of atherosclerosis will be defined as the percent of intimal area involved with fatty streaks or raised lesions, using previously established PDAY definitions.
 However, percent involvement of fatty streaks alone and the percent involvement of the individual components of raised lesions (fibrous plaques, complicated lesions, and calcified lesions) will be analyzed separately.
 Available data on risk factors (smoking, diabetes, hyperlipidemia, hypertension) will permit reducing confounding of the results by allowing adjustments for effects of the major risk factors for coronary heart disease.
 The Department of Pathology at Louisiana State University Health Sciences Center (LSUHSC) has been designated by the National Heart, Lung and Blood Institute to centralize, maintain, and distribute the valuable material collected through the combined efforts of the cooperating institutions for further studies in atherosclerosis.
 LSUHSC will provide DNA for polymorphism analysis and assist in data analysis.
 Polymorphism determination will occur at Wake Forest.

-|OverallOfficial:||David Herrington||Wake Forest School of Medicine|
+|OverallOfficial:||David Herrington||Wake Forest University Health Sciences|